Northeast / East Coast Tour

 Day 3, Scottsdale - Pyengana (B/L)

 An adventure packed day: The first 19 hilly km are quite hilly.
+If you use a bike with wider tyres you can use the flat alternative, the "north east trail" (an converted railway line).
 Our first destination are the Legerwood carvings, which were done by chainsaw, followed by a beautifull cycling through farmland.
-In Branxholm we could walk to overgrown remains of a viaduct.
-We bypass Derby on a lovely back road and leave the Tasman temporarely to get to our picnic spot in Pioneer.
-Later you will wind our way up on a narrow and winding road through dense forest to the settlement of Weldborough.
+We can bypass the small town of Derby on a lovely back road.
+Later we will leave the Tasman temporarely to get to our picnic spot in Pioneer.
+After lnuch you will wind your way up on a narrow and winding road through dense forest to the settlement of Weldborough.
 It becomes steeper from there.
 Later we take a short stroll through a magic myrtle rainforest.
 The highlight of the day is a spectacular 10 km downhill ride!!
 A beer-drinking pig await´s us at the 'basic' accommodation; the “Pub in the Paddock” in a spectacular location.
 Cycling: 54 km (33 m), + Bus 19 km (12 m).

 Day 4, Pyengana - St. Helens (B/L)